Is there such a thing as secular?Written by Subby Szterszky

 While Western society was busy redefining secular as separate from God and free of faith, many factions within the church were adopting the same categories.
 They began retreating from culture and drawing lines between what was “Christian” and what was not.
 Full-time service in the church or on the mission field was spiritual, as was overt religious activity such as prayer or Bible reading.
 All other aspects of life – work, play, eating and drinking – had no real spiritual value.
 They were merely marking time this side of heaven.
 Any forms of cultural expression – books or music, movies or paintings – without an explicit religious theme were considered “secular” – neutral at best, anti-Christian at worst.

-But as with the wider culture’s definition of secular, this one is also deeply flawed.
-It fails to take into account that God is sovereign over His entire created order, and is redeeming all of it to His glory.
-It seems to forget that for God’s image bearers, every part of life, religious or not, is an act of worship, either to God or to something else.
-Indeed, Scripture knows nothing of this divide between the spiritual and the secular.
+As with the wider culture’s definition of secular, this one is also deeply flawed.
+It fails to take into account that God is sovereign over his entire created order and is redeeming all of it to his glory.
+It seems to forget that for God’s image bearers every part of life, religious or not, is an act of worship either to God or to something else.
+Scripture knows nothing of this divide between the spiritual and the secular.
 Jesus taught in synagogues, healed the sick and raised the dead.
-He also worked as a carpenter, went to weddings and attended dinner parties with His friends.
-To suggest that some parts of His life were spiritual and others secular would be unthinkable, either to Him or to His disciples.
+He also worked as a carpenter, went to weddings and attended dinner parties with his friends.
+To suggest that some parts of his life were spiritual and others secular would be unthinkable, either to him or to his disciples.

 For want of a better term, secular remains a useful way to distinguish between religious and non-religious spheres of jurisdiction within society.
 We can speak of secular authorities or institutions as opposed to religious ones, while recognizing that all of them are under the ultimate authority of God.

 From a cultural perspective, the word “secular” also offers a good point of engagement with non-Christians.
-It’s an opening for discussion, to help people recognize that the so-called secular worldview is neither neutral nor privileged, but merely one belief system among many.
+It’s an opening for discussion, to help people recognize that the so-called secular world view is neither neutral nor privileged, but merely one belief system among others.
 It may even lead to an opportunity to share the Gospel and lead them to Christ.

 A doctor or plumber or teacher may have the chance to work in a religious context, or they may simply be called to perform their job to the best of their ability, and thus make the world a better place.
 A musician or author or filmmaker may choose to produce art with an overtly religious theme, or they may decide to create objects of beauty and excellence without religious content, designed to give pleasure and reflect the creativity of God.

-None of this is to suggest that all human activity is of equal value.
-Nor is it to ignore that we’re sinful creatures living in a fallen world.
+None of this is to suggest that all human activity is of the same value.
+Nor is it to ignore the fact that we’re broken creatures living in a fallen world.
 But it is to recognize that all of God’s created order is worthwhile, and every aspect of life is an occasion for worship.
 In the truest sense, none of it is secular and all of it is spiritual.
-As the Apostle Paul wrote to the church at Corinth, “So, whether you eat or drink, or whatever you do, do all to the glory of God.”
-(1 Corinthians 10:31)
+As the apostle Paul wrote to the church at Corinth, “So, whether you eat or drink, or whatever you do, do all to the glory of God” (1 Corinthians 10:31).